By Linda Jordan

 It was a bright fall day, crisp and sunny.
 Jenna set up a row of metal containers just outside the door of the studio, filling them with sawdust and newspaper strips, and setting a lid nearby each one.
 Then a metal tub of water close to them.
 Filling up the tub, she splashed water all over her jeans and leather boots.

 She loaded all the creatures into her kiln, set the temperature and turned the kiln on.
+She opened all the windows and the double doors to let any noxious fumes from the glazes out.

 Then went to make herself a cup of tea and tie her hair back.
 Jenna took her tea outside and waited, sipping the strong black tea and listening to the chickadees in the bushes.